pcsukumar/pands-problem-sheet/README.md

 ### Week 5 - Collatz
 This program asks the user to input any positive integer.
 If it is even, divide it by 2; if it is odd, multiply it by 3 and add 1.
 Program ends when the current value is 1.

+An array named 'result' is created with input number as first element.
+Checks input number is odd or even using modulus operator.
+A while loop runs untile the value reaches 1.
+Result from each iteration adds to the 'result' array and finally print the array without brackets in a single line.

 ### Week 6 - Find approximate square root
 This program takes a positive floating-point number as input and outputs an approximation of its square root.